sadebare/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 #   Simple Web Stack
 ![image](./0-simple_web_stack.png)
 ##  Description
 This is a simple web infrastucture of www.foobar.com which is composed of LAMP (Linux, Apache server, MySql and PHP) stack.
-This illustrates the process taken when a host is trying to access a website.
+It illustrates the process taken when a host is trying to access a website.

 ##  some specifics about this infrastructure:
 -   What is a server:<br>